-Originally, the general equilibrium given by the intersection of the IS_1 and LM_1 functions was attained at Y = 200 crore and r = 4 per cent.
-The new general equilibrium resulting from the rightward shift in the LM function gives the new equilibrium combination of income and interest rate at Y = 225 crore and r = 3 per cent.
-Although the increase in the money supply of 20 crore shifts the LM_1 function rightward to the position of LM_2 function by 50 crore corresponding to each rate of interest, but with no shift in the IS function the equilibrium income increases by only 25 crore from 200 crore to 225 crore.
+Originally, the general equilibrium given bythe intersection of the IS_1 and LM_1 functions was attained at Y = '200 crore and r = 4 per cent.
+The new general equilibrium resulting from the rightward shift in the LM function gives the new equilibrium combination of income and interest rate at Y = '225 crore and r = 3 per cent.
+Although the increase in the money supply of '20 crore shifts the LM_1 function rightward to the position of LM_2 function by '50 crore corresponding to each rate of interest, but with no shift in the IS function the equilibrium income increases by only '25 crore from '200 crore to '225 crore.
 The reason why the actual increase in the general equilibrium income is less than the shift in the LM function alone shows is simple.
-With the given increase in the money supply and with the given demand curve for money, the rate of interest, however, also increases the speculative demand for money.
+With the given increase in the moneysupply and with the given demand curve for money, the rate of interest will fall which in turn will raise the aggregate income.
+The fall in the rate of interest, however, also increases the speculative demand for money.
 Consequently, the effective increase in the total supply of money in the context of an expansionary income effect becomes less than the actual increase of '20 crore in the aggregate money supply.
 This being so, the increase in the aggregate income required to absorb the smaller effective increase in the total supply of money will be less than '50 crore.
-The increase in aggregate income would be '50 crore only if the rate of interest remained unchanged at 4 per cent.
+The increase in aggregateincomewould be '50 croreonly if therate of interest remained unchanged at 4 per cent.
 But with the fall in the rate of interest from 4 per cent to 3 per cent, a part of the increased money supply is absorbed in the increased demand for speculative cash balances.
-The fall of 1 per cent in the rate of interest causes the aggregate investment demand to increase by '10 crore, which with the investment multiplier of 2.5 causes the aggregate equilibrium income to increase by 25 crore.
-Although the increase in equilibrium income is less than 50 crore the increase in income is only '25 crore when only the money supply increases, nevertheless the income increases purely due to the pursuit of an expansionary monetary policy.
+The fall of 1 per cent in the rate of interest causes the aggregate investment demand to increase by '10 crore, which with the investment multiplier of 2.5 causes the aggregate equilibrium income to increase by '25 crore.
+Although the increase in equilibrium income is less than '50 crore the increase in income is only '25 crore when only the money supply increases, nevertheless the income increases purely due to the pursuit of an expansionary monetary policy.
 In short, monetary policy can help bring about changes in the aggregate output in the economy.
-However, the extent of the total increase (decrease) in the equilibrium income which a given increase (decrease) in the money supply can bring about will depend on (i) the extent of the fall in the rate of interest which in turn will depend up on the interest elasticity of the speculative demand for money function; and (ii) the extent of the increase in the aggregate investment demand which in turn will depend up on the interest elasticity of the investment demand.
-Provided that the interest rate falls consequent upon an increase in the money supply and provided that the investment increases as the rate of interest falls, some increase in the equilibrium aggregate income must take place as a result of the increase in the aggregate money supply.
+However, the extent of the total increase (decrease) in the equilibrium income which a given increase (decrease) in the moneysupply can bringabout will depend on (i) the extent of the fall in the rate of interest which in turn will depend up on the interest elasticity of the speculative demand for money function; and (ii) the extent of the increase in the aggregate investment demand which in turn will depend up on the interest elasticity of the investmentdemand.
+Providedthattheinterestratefallsconsequentupon an increase in the money supply and provided that the investment increases as the rate of interest falls, some increase in the equilibrium aggregate income must take place as a result of the increase in the aggregate moneysupply.